AdobeDocs/marketo.pt-BR/help/marketo/product-docs/demand-generation/facebook/set-up-facebook-lead-ads.md

    ![](assets/image2016-11-29-10-3a52-3a51.png)

-1. Se solicitado, clique em **Ok** para aceitar a instalação do aplicativo Marketo no Facebook.
+1. Se solicitado, clique em **OK** para aceitar a instalação do aplicativo Marketo no Facebook.

    ![](assets/image2016-11-29-10-3a56-3a3.png)